Financial independence is the best. Financial dependence is the worst.

 If you have your own finances, you can more comfortably wait out the storm while the legal system makes you whole.
 In other words, your bank account is your worst case scenario.
 Knowing that my wife has her own healthy bank account let’s me die more peacefully knowing that at the very least, she’ll do just fine without me and our accumulated wealth and vice versa.

 Notice how I didn’t write about insurance from divorce.
-I’m 100% focused on the marriage vs other powers that may make life difficult.
-Marriage about security, and having a separate bank account provides that extra security.
+Marriage is about security, and having a separate bank account provides that extra security.

 Reason #3: The Financial Trainer